praveena258/ARP-Attack-and-Network-Sniffing/README.md

 <img width="353" height="128" alt="Screenshot 2026-05-12 200712" src="https://github.com/user-attachments/assets/feec4610-4a3c-41dd-8ca9-7e62a8daf7b6" />

+Meaning:

+dsniff is a network packet sniffing tool.

+Purpose:

+Captures and analyzes network traffic on a local network.
+Commonly used in authorized security labs to observe unencrypted traffic.

+What it can do:

+Monitor packets passing through the network
+Extract readable data from insecure protocols such as:
+HTTP
+FTP
+Telnet
+POP3
+IMAP

+Example:
+If a machine sends plain-text login credentials over HTTP/FTP, dsniff may display that data because it is unencrypted.

 In Metasploit open the ftp console as below.
 Also you can try other ftp websites ftp.vim.org